Yvidge/GASProject/README.md

 # GASProject
 Small technical demo, about using Gameplay Ability System in Unreal Engine.
 Made in low poly simplistic graphic.
-Demo have 3 levels including boss fight and overview map.
+The demo has 3 levels including boss fight and overview map.

 Features:
 - Projectiles with ability to explode